N.C. judge declines to certify election of disputed congressional race

 “Certification is not appropriate until the investigation into the protest is concluded," Ridgeway said.

-The North Carolina Board of Elections has not certified the results of the race between Harris and Democrat Dan McCready because of its ongoing investigation into allegations of irregularities and fraudulent activities related to absentee by-mail voting.
+The state Board of Elections has not certified the results of the race between Harris and Democrat Dan McCready because of its ongoing investigation into allegations of irregularities and fraudulent activities related to absentee by-mail voting.

 Harris' attorney David Freedman argued that Harris is not suggesting that an investigation shouldn't continue but that the race should be certified without further delay.

-Ridgeway took a short recess before returning with his decision and saying that it would be an overreach for the court to determine the outcome of a disputed election when the court doesn’t have access to the records and investigative documents that have been collected in the case.
+Ridgeway said the court shouldn't rule on the issue because it didn’t have access to the records and investigative documents that have been collected in the case.

-Representing McCready was Democratic heavyweight attorney Marc Elias, who served as general counsel for the presidential campaigns of Hillary Clinton and John Kerry, and for other high profile Democratic Party entities.
+Representing McCready was attorney Marc Elias, a Democratic heavyweight who served as general counsel for the presidential campaigns of Hillary Clinton and John Kerry, and for other high profile Democratic Party entities.

-In a statement following the decision, North Carolina Democratic Party Chairman Wayne Goodwin said, "we are pleased that Harris’ frivolous request has been denied and that North Carolina can get back to investigating allegations of systematic electoral fraud committed on behalf of Harris’ campaign."
+In a statement after the decision, North Carolina Democratic Party Chairman Wayne Goodwin said, "We are pleased that Harris’ frivolous request has been denied and that North Carolina can get back to investigating allegations of systematic electoral fraud committed on behalf of Harris’ campaign."

+But North Carolina Republican Party Chairman Robin Hayes said "nothing about today’s court hearing changes the fact that Congressman-Elect Dr. Mark Harris won the election."

 Since Election Day, the North Carolina Board of Elections has been upended by both political and legal activities unrelated to the disputed congressional race but directly having an impact on it.

-In response to a lawsuit by Democratic Governor Roy Cooper, who alleged that the independent, bipartisan nine-member board was unconstitutional, a three-judge panel ordered that the board be dissolved.
+In response to a lawsuit by Gov. Roy Cooper, a Democrat who alleged that the independent, bipartisan nine-member board was unconstitutional, a three-judge panel ordered that the board be dissolved.

 That ruling resulted in the creation of a new board that will be made up of three Democrats and two Republicans, giving Democrat McCready an advantage in the case.

-Because of the dissolution of the board, the previously scheduled evidentiary hearing of the congressional race on January 11 is now scheduled for January 31.

-Harris' attempt to convince the court to decide is a last-ditch effort to certify the race before the new, Democrat-majority board is seated.
+Harris' attempt to convince the court to decide was a last-ditch effort to certify the race before the new, Democrat-majority board is seated.

+In an interview with NBC News after Tuesday’s ruling, Josh Lawson, general counsel for the State Board of Elections, said investigators will now be able to not only continue gathering material for the investigation, but also to publicly present all of its findings.

+“We will have a forum to present those to the board and the board is going to be able to make a final determination as to the outcome of last November’s election — whether it should be left as-is or whether there is an appropriate remedy, up to and including a new election.”